RifkiSalim/FCC-Cert_MarkdownPreviewer/README.md

 This project is part of my entries to the FreeCodeCamp Front End Development Libraries Certification.
 It is a simple but elegant Markdown Previewer designed with a glassmorphic user interface.

-### Features

-- Input Markdown text in the left pane and see the live styled preview in the right pane.
-- The application uses Marked.js to parse Markdown into HTML for rendering.
-- Output HTML is sanitized using DOMPurify to ensure security.
-- Stylish glassmorphic UI design for a modern and visually appealing experience.

 ### Stack

 - **Frontend Framework:** React